 This post contains information related to the University Library's current operations and response to the COVID-19 outbreak, including updates to operations, access to remote services, and other helpful links.

-Beginning 3/18/20, the University Library will close to public access.
+Beginning 3/18/20, the University Library has closed to public access.
 The Toro Computer Lab (G-149) is closed as of 3/30/20.
 For further information on Information Technology's Laptop Loan program, including alternative arrangements for pick-up, please visit their website.

 Any future changes to library building and service hours will be announced on this page and updated on our library hours page.

 There are many ways to conduct research and receive assistance online!
-Virtual services through the Research Help Desk are available Monday through Thursday from 8am to 9pm, Fridays from 10am to 4pm, and Saturday and Sunday from 1pm-4pm over chat, email, and Zoom, a free web conferencing tool with video, audio, and screen sharing.
+Virtual services through the Research Help Desk are available with CSUDH librarians Monday through Fridays from 10am to 4pm with 24/7 chat outside these hours from librarians at other CSU and university campuses.
+Support by email and Zoom, a free web conferencing tool with video, audio, and screen sharing, is also available.

 Not sure how to request an online appointment or use Zoom?
 See our FAQ on how to schedule an online research appointment and the Academic Technology documentation on Zoom.